This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Limited liability companies (LLC)

 Limited liability companies (LLCs) combine the straightforward taxation method of partnerships and sole proprietorships with the liability protection of corporations.
 By default, LLCs are categorized as pass-through entities.
-This means that the business’s income passes through the LLC and to its members, so you avoid double taxation and include this money on your personal tax returns.
+This means that the business’s income passes through the LLC to its members, so you avoid double taxation and include this money on your personal tax returns.

 In the state of New York, LLCs may be subject to an annual filing fee, which ranges from $25 to $4,500, depending on your business’s gross income.
 As long as you follow protocols to keep your business and personal finances separate, LLCs offer their owners protection from debts or lawsuits their businesses face.